 In conclusion, Teacher's Day serves as a significant reminder of the invaluable contributions made by teachers in shaping the minds and futures of countless individuals.
 It is a day to express gratitude, honour their dedication, and recognize the profound impact they have on society.

-Q2.
-Why is September 5th celebrated as Teacher's Day in India?
+Q2: Why is Teacher’s Day celebrated on September 5 in India?